DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/oled.md

 27. Place a piece of double sided tape on top of the RAM section of the IHS, then place the modchip on top of it to secure it in place.
 Make sure no components (such as the SoC ribbon cable and wires you soldered onto the modchip) are under any kind of stress when doing this.

 28. Your Switch should now look like the image below.
-If it does, you can test power it on and you should be greeted with the "No SD Card" splash screen with the Picofly logo.
+If it does, you can re-connect the battery and power it on.
+You should be greeted with the `No SD Card` splash screen with the Picofly logo.

 29. Place a piece of Kapton tape (or other non-conductive material) on top of the modchip and reassemble the console.

-30. Turn the Switch on and you should still end up at the "No SD Card" splash screen.
+30. Turn the Switch on and you should still end up at the `No SD Card` splash screen.
 If so, you've successfully followed and finished this guide.

 -----